ChickenTenders2/FoodLink/README.md

 ### HOW TO NAVIGATE THE WEBSITE AND USE FUNCTIONALITY

 ### 1. Login / Create Account
-    Login create account:

-create account:
+Create account:
--press the first field to enter a username
+- Click on the first field to enter a username
--press the second field to enter an email address -press the third field to enter a password that fits the format -re-enter the password in the fourth field(same as third field) -press continue to create the account
+- Click on the second field to enter an email address
+- Click on the third field to enter a password that fits the format
-login:
+- Re-enter the password in the fourth field(same as third field)
+- Click on continue to create the account
+Login:
--press the first field to enter your username
+- Click on the first field to enter your username
--press the second field to enter your password
+- Click on the second field to enter your password
--press continue to login
+- Click on continue to login
--if you are a new user press create account and it will redirect you to the create account page -click forgot password to reset your password resetByEmail page:
+- If you are a new user, click on create account and it will redirect you to the create account page
+- Click forgot password to reset your password
+Reset Password:
+- Press forgot password button
--press the first field to enter the email of the account you want to reset password on --press send code button to receive the code for your email -enter the code in the second field
+- Click on the first field to enter the email of the account you want to reset password on
+- Click on send code button to receive the code for your email
+- Enter the code in the second field
--press verify to redirect to forget password page resetPassword page:
+- Click on verify to redirect to forget password page
--press the first field to enter your new password -re-enter the password in the fourth field(same as first field) -press continue to confirm the new password
+- Click on the first field to enter your new password
+- Re-enter the password in the fourth field(same as first field)
+- Click on continue to confirm the new password

 ### 2. Email Verification